Ethics and AI | Part 2

 All actors in the Information Society should take appropriate actions and preventive measures, as determined by law, against abusive uses of ICTs, such as illegal and other acts motivated by racism, racial discrimination, xenophobia, and related intolerance, hatred, violence, all forms of child abuse, including paedophilia and child pornography, and trafficking in, and exploitation of, human beings.

-In the sections to come, we shall try to identify what realistic measures the international organization undertake to solve problems triggered not by the AI as such, but by the humans who are using and abusing all tools at their possession, including AI.
+In the sections to come, we shall try to identify what realistic measures international organizations could undertake to solve problems triggered not by AI as such, but by the humans who are using and abusing tools in their possession, including AI.

-We do not have to rely on artificial intelligence to solve our old and new problems, we have to cultivate and strengthen the human intelligence, including by using and improving technological tools.
-Which leads us to a conclusion drawn by one of the most careful philosophers of ethics, Spinoza.
+We do not have to rely on artificial intelligence to solve our old and new problems, we have to cultivate and strengthen human intelligence, including by using and improving technological tools.
+This leads us to a conclusion drawn by one of the most careful philosophers of ethics, Spinoza.

 Without intelligence there is not rational life: and things are only good, in so far as they aid man in his enjoyment of the intellectual life, which is defined by intelligence.
 Contrariwise, whatsoever things hinder man’s perfecting of his reason, and capability to enjoy the rational life, are alone called evil.10